IBM/forecast-demand-for-vending-machines/README.md

 ![](https://github.com/IBM/forecast-demand-for-vending-machines/blob/master/doc/source/images/add_file.png)

 Note: The data files are in the `data` directory. `We need to insert sample_data.csv first followed by holdout_sample.csv as called out in the notebook.` The data values are sorted & aggregated on a daily basis & the date attribute has been intentionally omitted from the data.
 The data was generated using random numbers to be used for this pattern.
-> Citation : The dataset is created & owned by R K Sharath Kumar, IBM Software Labs.
+> Citation : The dataset is created & owned by R K Sharath Kumar, IBM India Software Labs.

 ## 5. Insert the DataFrame